Galicia – Lighthouse Way – 5 nights

 A Coruña hotel:

 Alternatively, make a stop in A Coruña before or after the walk.
-The Hotel Blue Coruña Hotel has been recommended by one of our clients (who also wrote this blog about the town).
-It’s a fresh, modern, 4-star hotel, conveniently located within the central commercial district.
+The Eurostars Blue Coruña Hotel has been suggested by one of our clients (who also wrote this blog about the town).
+It’s a modern, 4-star hotel, conveniently located within the central commercial district.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and stays at O Semoforo at weekends and during holidays are subject to a supplement.
 A fixed price will be given to you before you commit.